TL;DR

 How is a medical virtual assistant different from a medical assistant?

+A medical virtual assistant works remotely and focuses on administrative and operational tasks within software systems.
 Traditional medical assistants work inside clinics and assist with clinical procedures such as preparing exam rooms and taking vital signs.
-A medical virtual assistant focuses on administrative and operational tasks that occur in software systems, allowing clinics to expand support without adding in-office staff.
+This distinction allows clinics to expand administrative support without adding in-office staff.

 Are medical virtual assistants trained in healthcare systems?